 The piano proficiency examination is given to all music majors, including piano majors.
 (Organ majors are exempt providing they achieve a passing grade in Service Playing (MUSC 342A).)
 Students must pass the piano proficiency exam to graduate.
 Recognizing that not all fine musicians are going to be accomplished performance pianists, the purpose of the proficiency is to ensure that each student has the skills to use the piano as a functional tool.
 Since musicians work with choirs, instrumentalists, and accompanists, among others, each student must gain proficiency in basic sight reading, clef reading, simple harmonization, and transposition at the keyboard.

-The goal of the piano staff is to enrich and foster an understanding of advanced techniques so each musician may feel competent to use the keyboard as a supplement to the major instrument or voice.
+The goal of the piano faculty is to enrich and foster an understanding of piano skills and techniques so that each musician is competent in using the keyboard as a supplement to the major instrument or voice.

 - Playing a simple melody in alto or tenor clef.

-- Harmonization of a simple melody with I, IV, or V7 chords. ("Twinkle, Twinkle", "Happy Birthday")
+- Harmonization of a simple melody with I, IV, or V 7 chords.

-- Transposition of a simple melody and harmony to any given key.
+- Transposition of a simple melody and harmony up or down a whole step from the original key.

 College of Saint Benedict

 Dr. Amy Grinsteiner

 Coordinator, Music Department

 SJU Music 110